Protect your MCP server (Python SDK)

 load_dotenv()

-cfg = from_env() # reads all AUTHSEC_* vars from step 3
+cfg = from_env() # reads all AUTHSEC_* env vars

 cfg.tool_inventory_provider = my_tools # explicit manifest for the dashboard